anooshd7/anooshd7/README.md

 <br>

 - I am passionate about all things tech and I love working on new projects and discovering new languages and frameworks.
-My fields of interest include Web Developement, App Developement, Machine Learning and UI/UX Design.
+My fields of interest include Web Developement, App Developement and Machine Learning.
 - Aspiring Full Stack Developer
-- Currently working on Machine Learning and React
+- Currently working on Machine Learning, React and React Native
-- Willing to collaborate on any Web Developement projects
+- Willing to collaborate on any App/Web Developement projects